bjlkeng/bjlkeng.github.io/source/posts/normalizing-flows-with-real-nvp.rst

             + \log\Big(\big|det\big(\frac{\partial h(x)}{\partial x}\big)\big|\big) \\
         \tag{15}

-    This is just another instance of "stacking" a pre-processing step (i.e. function composition).
+    This is just another instance of "stacking" a preprocessing step (i.e. function composition).

     For images in particular, many datasets will scale the pixel values